CyberT33N/alibaba-stores/README.md

 - 100 items - 85 USD

 Lets take as example hoodies.
-On FREE Shippinh sites like aliexpress, banggood and so on you pay in general like 15-20USD for this product.
+On FREE Shipping sites like aliexpress, banggood, ... you pay in general like 15-20USD for hoodies.
 On alibaba as example you will pay like 5-8USD.
+And if you buy like 1000 items it´s even cheaper!

 So if you are planning to buy products for 500-1000USD+ its highly recommended to use websites like alibaba instead.

-If you are planning to buy single product on low amount you are better go the the FREE Shippinh websites!
+If you are planning to buy single product on low amount you are better go the the FREE Shipping websites!

 <br />